anydigital/drupal-tweme/README.txt

 OVERVIEW
 --------

-This theme delivers all the power of amazing Twitter Bootstrap web framework directly to your Drupal site.
+This theme delivers all the power of amazing Twitter's Bootstrap web framework directly to your Drupal site.
 It is lightweight, responsive and ready to use out of the box.
 And good for subtheming as well.